mms-fcul/CpHMD-container/README.md

 # CpHMD-container
 Git repository for divulging the st-CpHMD code in container format.
-Having such tool will allow for CpHMD to be ran in any type of machine as long as <ins>**singularity**<\ins> is installed.
+Having such tool will allow for CpHMD to be ran in any type of machine as long as <ins>**singularity**</ins> is installed.

 The container has been built in Ubuntu 24.04 and containes the following:
 - Ubuntu 24.04 - base of the container